skim131/Behavior-Analytic-Starter-Kit/README.md

     You can add own generation strategy by change source code in [transaction-log-generator module]

-4. **Recommendation processor.** Designed to produce recommendations (what items often bought together).
-Currently It find frequent patterns from transaction log using PFP-Growth algorithm from Apache Mahout library.
-We change aggregation stage of PFP-Growth algorithm to produce association rules as text file because output of PFP-Growth algorithm is binary file with frequent patterns.
+4. **Recommendation processor.** Designed to produce recommendations (what items are often bought together).
+Currently it finds frequent patterns from the transaction log using PFP-Growth algorithm from Apache Mahout library.
+We change the aggregation stage of PFP-Growth algorithm to produce association rules as text file because output of PFP-Growth algorithm is binary file with frequent patterns.
-Also we have created own job runner that can take hadoop parameters (e.g. -Dmapred.job.map.memory.mb=2048 and so on) and pfp parameters (minSupport, groups).
+Also we have created our own job runner that is able to take hadoop parameters (e.g. -Dmapred.job.map.memory.mb=2048 and so on) and pfp parameters (minSupport, groups).

-    You can change current recommendations generation algorithm by change source code in [recommendation-processor module].
+    You can change current recommendations generation algorithm by changing the source code in [recommendation-processor module].
 5. **WebStore sample application.** Simple shopping cart application based on demo web application (HeatClinic) of Broadleaf Commerce framework.
-In this web store we have added a simple recommendation engine that shows recommendations to cart content using recommendations from recommendation-processor application.
+In this web store we have added a simple engine that shows recommendations to cart using recommendations from a recommendation-processor application.
-Also we have added following features to web store that available via [REST API](docs/Developer-Guide--Web-Store--REST-API.md):
+Also we have added the following features to the web store that are available via [REST API](docs/Developer-Guide--Web-Store--REST-API.md):
     - Export product catalog information for transaction log generator
     - Import recommendations
     - Import product catalog (we have created own product catalog based on magento catalog)